 - Cut ½" to ¾' of puff pastry from the edges.
 Brush the edge with egg white and place the cut strips on edges to form a well.

-- Place the roasted tomatoes on the cheese and pour any of the liquid left in the pan over the top.
+- Place the cooled roasted tomatoes on the cheese and pour any of the liquid left in the pan over the top.
 Sprinkle the reserved cheese on the tomatoes.

-- Place the tart on a roasting pan in a 375 degree oven until the pastry puffs up and becomes golden brown, about 25 minutes.
-Let cool slightly before serving.
+- Place the tart on parchment paper on a roasting pan in a 375 degree oven until the pastry puffs up and becomes golden brown, about 25 minutes.
+Watch carefully for big pockets of air bubbles that might form.
+Use a wooden skewer or the tip of a knife to pop the bubbles and let them deflate.
+You might have to do this more than once.

 Nutrition